daniial79/simple-blog-web-page/README.md

 # simple-blog-web-page
-this is simple web based on blog content, I used node.js, express and mongodb and MVC pattern to implement the project
+this is simple project based on blog content with purpose of practicing my knowledge in backend field.
+I used node.js, express and mongodb and MVC pattern to implement the project